Progress stepper

 • To guide the user through a multi-step flow where they must complete specific tasks in order.

-• When the steps are complex enough they need to be broken up into smaller, more manageable steps and does not keep user on the same screen.
+• When the steps are complex enough to be broken up into smaller, more manageable steps, that require navigating between different screens.

 Variations

 There are a few variations of the progress stepper that can be used for different use cases.
-All variations can be displayed horizontally or vertically, and the text on each step can be left justified or centered.
+All variations can be displayed horizontally or vertically, and the text on each step can be left-aligned or centered.

 Basic progress stepper